-NVTS Is Quietly Collapsing (and Owning) the AI Power Delivery Stack
+NVTS Is Quietly Collapsing the AI Power Delivery Stack

 Navitas Semiconductor is still widely described as a gallium nitride (GaN) power chip company.
 That framing is increasingly outdated.
 What Navitas is actually doing is subtler and more consequential.
 It is shifting from a power chip supplier toward an architecture owner by redefining how power is delivered inside AI systems.